sampsyo/cs6120/content/blog/2022-03-08-alive/index.md

 In a similar flavor, undefined behavior allows a compiler to more aggressively optimize code, since while the optimized code must generate the same results whenever the results are defined, it is free to do optimizations and take shortcuts which further modify (mangle?) the code whenever it would produce an undefined result.[^1]

-[^1]: If this is unsatisfying, you can also wait until later, where we will talk about this again.

 ## Main Contributions
 With the background out of the way, I reiterate: